Pensacola Christian Academy: History

-The school was founded as Pensacola Christian School in 1954 by Arlin Horton (who later established Pensacola Christian College) and his wife Beka.
-PCS began in a three classroom building, offering only three classes from kindergarten through second grade.
+The school was founded as Pensacola Christian School in 1954 by Arlin and Beka Horton, who later established Pensacola Christian College.

+PCS began in a three-classroom building, offering kindergarten through second grade.
 One grade was added each year until the school reached 9th grade.
-In the early days PCS was one of the only schools with air-conditioned class rooms.
-Grades ten through twelve were added after the school was moved to a larger facility in the mid 1960s.
+In the early days PCS was one of the only schools with air-conditioned classrooms.
+Grades 10 through 12 were added after the school was moved to a larger facility in the mid-1960s.

+The Hortons and PCS have claimed, falsely, that the school was desegregated in 1969, before the IRS' decision to remove tax-exempt status from segregated schools.
+The first black students appeared in the 1972 yearbook.
+In addition to denying black children enrollment, the school refused to hire black staff until sometime after 1963.
+The earliest record of black employees is in the 1969 yearbook.

-In 1994 PCS completed a new state-of-the-art facility located on Brent Lane in Pensacola.
-Following the move to the new facility Pensacola Christian School changed its name to Pensacola Christian Academy.
+In 1994, PCS completed a new facility on Brent Lane in Pensacola.
+After moving there, the school changed its name to Pensacola Christian Academy.

 Program

-PCA is an evangelical Christian school using Abeka curriculum.
+PCA is an Independent Baptist Christian school using Abeka curriculum.
 The school is accredited through the Florida Association of Christian Colleges and Schools, an accrediting body for Christian schools.
-Since its inception the school has remained dedicated to using "traditional methods" such as phonics for teaching reading and the art of cursive for penmanship.
-Although criticized by some, PCA begins teaching cursive form of writing as early as kindergarten.
-PCA believes that forming a firm foundation for the very basic skills is important for learning more advanced skills later in education and later in life.
+The school is dedicated to "traditional methods" such as phonics for teaching reading and the art of cursive for penmanship.
+Although criticized by some, PCA begins teaching cursive as early as kindergarten.

-Dress Code and Regulation
+Dress regulations

-Girls are only allowed to wear skirts or dresses that do not rise above their knees (7-12th only) and shirts that do not show their stomach.
+Girls are only allowed to wear skirts or dresses that do not rise above their knees (7–12th only) and shirts that do not show their stomach.
 Boys can wear pants.
-Boys cannot wear shorts (7th-12th only).
+Boys cannot wear shorts (7th–12th only).
 For girls most jewelry is permitted.
 Cartilage/facial/tongue/lip/eyebrow/belly button piercings are not permitted.
 No words are allowed on the clothing, unless they are able to be covered by one or two fingers.

 Associations

-Pensacola Christian Academy is associated with Pensacola Christian College, and is utilized extensively by the PCC Education Department as a training grounds in all PCC Education Majors.
+Pensacola Christian Academy is associated with Pensacola Christian College, and is used extensively by the PCC Education Department as a training grounds for PCC Education students.
 All PCC Education internships as well as many classroom observation practicums are held within the PCA facility.

-The A Beka Books curriculum which is marketed to home schoolers and private Christian schools throughout the world is named for the co-founder of the Pensacola Christian Academy, Beka Horton.
+The A Beka Books curriculum, which is marketed to homeschoolers and private Christian schools throughout the world, is named for the co-founder of the Pensacola Christian Academy, Beka Horton.
 The curriculum was developed within PCA and is the curriculum used solely by the school.
 A Beka Books textbooks are written from a conservative Christian perspective and are available to home schoolers and Christian schools for purchase through the A Beka Books website.

-In addition to A Beka Books, PCA also is affiliated with A Beka Academy, a correspondence school system that uses the A Beka Books curriculum.
-The A Beka Academy features DVDs of PCA teachers recorded while teaching live classes at PCA.
+PCA is affiliated with A Beka Academy, a correspondence-school system that uses the A Beka Books curriculum.
+The A Beka Academy sells DVDs of PCA teachers recorded while teaching live classes at PCA.
 All student test scores and grades for those enrolled in A Beka Academy are sent to and recorded at the A Beka Academy offices.
 On completion of the 12th grade, a home-schooled student of A Beka Academy may graduate.